HackTestes/NVML-GPU-Control/README.md

 - ObjectOrClassName

-- Other dependencies are DISALLOWED, I want to limit the dependencies as much as possible as a security measure (just remember the xz incident).
+- Other dependencies are DISALLOWED, I want to limit the dependencies as a security measure (just remember the xz incident).
 You are free to try to convince me, but your contribution will most likely be rejected